Jealous man ploughs car into quad bike being driven by his ex and her male friend

 Embittered by envy, Patrick Smith put his foot on the accelerator and steered his car into the back of a quad bike being driven by his ex-girlfriend – causing her male passenger to be thrown from the bike and suffer a devastating head injury.

-Only hours before the South Taranaki collision, which landed the victim in a coma with a skull fracture and a brain bleed, police had issued Smith with a safety order requiring him to stay away from his ex for 48 hours.
+Only hours before the South Taranaki collision police had issued Smith with a safety order requiring him to stay away from his ex for 48 hours.

 He had become jealous of her seeing other men, New Plymouth District Court was told on Wednesday.